scoconno/scoconno.github.io/self/dualism/notes.md

 ## Substance Dualism Again

 Descartes' “cogito” argument, “I think, therefore I exist”, convinces him that he can be absolutely certain that he exists and that he is “A thinking thing”, “a thing that doubts, understands, affirms, denies, is willing, is unwilling, and also imagines and has sensory perceptions.”
 Since he knows he is a thinking being, he now asks whether this thinking being could be identical to a body, i.e., is it his body that is thinking or is his mind a separate substance from his body?
 He will argue that a thinking thing cannot be identical to a body and so will conclude that the body and mind are distinct from one another.
 All of his arguments turn on identifying some feature that the mind has but the body does not.
 In general: to show that X ≠ Y, all we need do is find a single property P such that X has P but Y lacks it, or Y has P but X lacks it.
-Such a property P can be called a differential property for X and Y. Refer to the textbook for a full discussion of the argument below.
+Such a property P can be called a differential property for X and Y. Refer to the textbook for a full discussion of the arguments below.
+Each turn on identifying a feature that the body has and the soul does not, or vice versa.

 #### Argument 1